mootools/mootools-core/Docs/Utilities/JSON.md

 ### Arguments:

 1. string - (*string*) The string to evaluate.
-2. secure - (*boolean*, optional: defaults to false) If set to true, checks for any hazardous syntax and returns null if any found.
+2. secure - (*boolean*, optional) If set to true, checks for any hazardous syntax and returns null if any found.

+There is also a global option `JSON.secure` (*boolean*: defaults to true).
+If the optional `secure` argument is not defined, the value of `JSON.secure` will be used.

 ### Returns: